opnsense/docs/source/development/backend/overview.rst

 ========================

 The life of a service starts during the boot process, but with different hooks available, sometimes it is challenging to find the correct one.
-This paragraph aims to explain the various integration spots availabe, which are being explained in more detail in the rest of the chapter.
+This paragraph aims to explain the various integration spots available, which are being explained in more detail in the rest of the chapter.